o-yuksel/o-yuksel.github.io/_projects/7_project.md

-The animation's core mechanic—the **Forecast Horizon**—provides a tangible basis for the decay of evolutionary predictability.
+The **Forecast Horizon** provides a tangible basis for the decay of evolutionary predictability.
 An epoch ends not after a fixed time, but when the system's internal dynamics have changed significantly, measured by the deviation of the current sensitivity vector from the initial prediction

 $$